 Complete Safety Audits on-the-go Using a Versatile Mobile App

 Safety audits are typically performed by safety officers who walk around the workplace, assessing risks and hazards then noting their findings using a pen and clipboard.
-This can be quite the hassle since physical forms are susceptible to damage, loss, and unauthorized access. iAuditor by SafetyCulture solves all of these problems and then some.
+This can be quite the hassle since physical forms are susceptible to damage, loss, and unauthorized access.
+SafetyCulture (formerly iAuditor) solves all of these problems and then some.

 - Quickly roll-out audit template updates across the organization from your mobile device

-- Utilize iAuditor’s advanced analytics to get a snapshot of your company’s overall performance wherever you are and export your reports in PDF, Word, Excel, and Weblink format
+- Utilize SafetyCulture’s advanced analytics to get a snapshot of your company’s overall performance wherever you are and export your reports in PDF, Word, Excel, and Weblink format

 Safety officers and managers for can use this safety inspection checklist created by Employer Advantage can be used to conduct a New Entrant USDOT Safety Audit.